i-on-project/repohouse/code/android/README.md

 ## Android

-The application is created using [Kotlin](https://kotlinlang.org/).
+The application was created using [Kotlin](https://kotlinlang.org/).

 It uses [Gradle](https://gradle.org/) to build the application.